5 Most Common Scams to Avoid in Pattaya

 Always break up 1,000 baht notes at a reputable shop and pay your bin with small denominations.
 Count your change carefully and immediately.
 Short-changes will usually be resolved successfully if you highlight it straight away.3The Sick Buffalo Scam0

 You’ve fallen in love.
-She’s a young, fun and sexy girl, originally from a farming village in Thailand’s Northeastern province of Issan, and she’s just as infatuated with you as you are with her.
+She’s a young, fun and beautiful girl, originally from a farming village in Thailand’s rural northeastern region, and she’s just as infatuated with you as you are with her.
 She works at a go-go bar, but has only been there a couple of months and she told you that she’s just the cashier and doesn’t interact with the punters at all.
 You message and call her as often as you can, but you can’t wait for your next trip to Pattaya to see her again.

 Suddenly, disaster strikes!
 The family’s buffalo is sick and the vet says that the treatment will cost a fortune – way more than they can afford!
 You are her last hope!
 Without your help, her family will be destitute!